LKodex/Simple_SDL_Window/README.md

 # Simple_SDL_Window

-## WARNING: If you have Photosensitivity and Seizures DO NOT run this software!
+## WARNING: This software may cause Photosensitivity and Seizures!

-To start color changing left click on the screen.
+### Use W, A, S and D to move the pink square

+### Green square increases your size

+### Red square reduces your size

+### Left Click teleport de pink square to your mouse position